 Rich snippets can help your posts and pages stand out in the SERPs.
 They can even increase your click-through rates.
 However, you’ll need to use schema tools to create and test these snippets.

 Merkle could be an excellent option if you’re looking for a free schema tool.
 It has more than 13 schema types and helps you generate structured data and test it externally through Google’s tools.
 Alternatively, Schema App could be ideal if you’re looking to invest in a premium application.
 It can automate the schema markup generation process and test it with in-built tools.
+If you are a food blogger or nutritionist, recipe plugins may offer even more features and still include structured data embedding that is dedicated to what you write about.
+Any site doing reviews or collecting ratings should look into the top review plugins which also come with easy schema markup.

 Do you have any questions about using structured data and schema tools?
 Let us know in the comments section below!